MicrosoftDocs/PowerShell-Docs/reference/6/Microsoft.PowerShell.Management/Get-Item.md

 # Get-Item

 ## SYNOPSIS
-Gets the item at the specified location.
+Gets one or more items at the specified location.

 ## SYNTAX